New recommendations for HIV pre- and post-exposure preventive treatment: interview with Dr Arvieux

 Presentation webinar

-A webinar dedicated to the presentation of the new recommendations by Dr Arvieux (leader of the working group), followed by a question and answer session, is being organised on Friday 11 October from 1pm to 2pm.
+A webinar dedicated to the presentation of the new recommendations by Dr Arvieux (leader of the working group), followed by a question and answer session, has been organised on Friday 11 October from 1pm to 2pm.

 Programme